Valère Basilica: Location

 The castle of Valère is located on the Valère hill at 615 m above sea level and dominates the town of Sion in the canton of Valais, Switzerland.
-The castle's church is located at the top of the hill, while the fortified village and its walls surround it.
+The castle's church is located at the top of the hill, the fortified village and its walls surround it.
 The relief of the Valère hill is very uneven and access to the castle is only possible from the north-east.

 Fauna and flora

 Since 1977, the site has been included in the Federal Inventory of Sites and Monuments of National Importance due to the large number of protected species present on Valère Hill.
 The fauna of the hill includes the European green lizard (Lacerta viridis), the European mantis (Mantis religiosa), the scarce swallowtail (Iphiclides podalirius), the green-underside blue (Glaucopsyche alexis), the blue-winged grasshopper (Oedipoda caerulescens), the rock bunting (Emberiza cia), the common redstart (Phoenicurus phoenicurus), the common raven (Corvus Corax) and the common kestrel (Falco tinnunculus).
 Valère's flora is composed of a feather grass (Stipa) species, Ephedra distachya, Indian fig (Opuntia humifusa), hoary berteroa (Berteroa incana), early star-of-Bethlehem (Gagea bohemica), cotton thistle (Onopordum acanthium), motherwort (Leonurus cardiaca) and patience dock (Rumex patientia).

 4.9 ha of the Tourbillon Hill are also included in the catalogue of protected places in the category of dry meadows and pastures of national importance.
 This area was so classified in 2017 with the aim of conserving Switzerland's dry meadows and pastures, almost 95% of which have disappeared since 1900.